curityio/curity-idsvr-aws-eks-demo-installation/README.md

       Usage: manage-environment.sh [-h | --help] [-i | --install]  [-d | --delete]

       ** DESCRIPTION **
-      This script can be used to manage a eks cluster and Curity identity server installation.
+      This script can be used to manage a eks cluster and Curity Identity Server installation.

       OPTIONS

-      --help      show this help message and exit --install   creates eks cluster & deploys Curity identity server along with other components --start     starts the environment
+      --help                        show this help message and exit --install                     creates eks cluster & deploys Curity Identity Server along with other components --start                       starts the environment
       --stop                        shuts down the environment
+      --load-balancer-public-ip     prints the public IP address of the load balancer
-      --delete    deletes the eks k8s cluster & identity server deployment
+      --delete                      deletes the eks cluster & Curity Identity Server deployment
     ```